Which is the correct statement?

 D) All activities with which we have difficulties should be automated

-B) Problem Mitigation
+B) Problem management practice

 What is this a definition of?